cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

         // otherwise, pass version directly to app callback. metadata, err := Unmarshal(version)
         if err != nil {
-            // Since it is valid for fee version to not be specified,
+            // Since it is valid for the fee version to not be specified,
             // the above middleware version may be for another middleware.
             // Pass the entire version string onto the underlying application. return im.app.OnChanOpenInit(